Mushfiqur-Rashid-Khan/Electric-Grid-Stability/README.md

 # Electric-Grid-Stability-Prediction
-The dataset and codes for the research of "RBMET: A New Machine Learning Approach for Predicting Electric Grid Stability".
+The dataset and codes for the research of a predictive model for the prediction of Electric Grid Stability.
-This repository includes the dataset comprises eighty thousand (80000) data points, and the codes for RBMET, which is the combination of Restricted Boltzmann Machine (RBM) and Extra Trees.
+This repository includes the dataset, which comprises eighty thousand (80000) data points, and the codes for RBMET, which is the composition of Restricted Boltzmann Machine and Extra Trees.